 - She shows baby pictures of Peter to the various homeless at the Shelter.

 - She also hopes that Peter and Mary Jane's relationship will work out because she wants them to have children.

 - Cool Old Lady:

 - She cares dearly for Peter and treats him like her own son after he lost his parents.
 She has also been volunteering at a local homeless shelter for years.
 She later offers to give Peter money to help him with his rent and tells him to swallow his Parker pride and rely on others every now and then.

 - She helps run a very successful homeless shelter as its Operations Manager.
 Many of the homeless in it can be heard praising May for the help she provides, including securing jobs for some of them by acting as their references.
-When Martin Li is exposed as Mr. Negative, she manages to keep the Shelter running, even through an epidemic even continuing to work as she gets infected and develop symptoms, until she literally collapses from the disease and can't work any longer.
+When Martin Li is exposed as Mr. Negative, she manages to keep the Shelter running, even through a disease epidemic that she gets infected with, developing symptoms, until she literally collapses from the disease and can't work any longer.

 - Death by Adaptation: The end of the game sees her die due to the Devil's Breath.
-Peter had the option to save her, but chose not to in order to mass manufacture a cure for it, which lead to her death.
+Peter had the option to save her, but chooses not to in order to mass produce a cure for it, which leads to her death.